Equivariant covering type and the number of vertices in equivariant triangulations: Introduction

-{\bf Outline.} In section \ref{sec:Equivariant LS category} we introduce the notation and recall some basic definitions and results on the equivariant Lusternik-Schnirelmann category and the $G$-genus of $G$-spaces.
+{\bf Outline.} In Section \ref{sec:Equivariant LS category} we introduce the notation and recall some basic definitions and results on the equivariant Lusternik-Schnirelmann category and the $G$-genus of $G$-spaces.
 In Section \ref{sec:Equivariant covering type} we discuss equivariant good covers, define the equivariant covering type and show how it is related to the $G$-category and $G$-genus.
 In Subsection \ref{$G$-covering type of one-dimensional complexes} we compute the equivariant covering type of finite one-dimensional complexes (finite $G$-graphs).
-In Section \ref{Equivariant covering type and minimal triangulations of surfaces} we give an estimate of the $G$-covering type for orientation-preserving finite group actions on closed surfaces.
-Next, in Section \ref{Estimate of $G$-covering type by $G$-category and $G$-genus} we provide general theorems that give estimates of $G$-covering type in terms of $G$-genus and $G$-category.
-Finally, in Section \ref{sec:Cohomological estimates} is dedicated to estimates of the equivariant covering type of some classes of $G$-spaces based on the multiplicative structure of various generalized cohomology theories.
+Section \ref{Equivariant covering type and minimal triangulations of surfaces} is dedicated to the computation of the $G$-covering type for orientation-preserving finite group actions on closed oriented surfaces.
+In Section \ref{Estimate of $G$-covering type by $G$-category and $G$-genus} we prove several lower estimates of $G$-covering type in terms of $G$-genus and $G$-category.
+Finally, Section \ref{sec:Cohomological estimates} is dedicated to estimates of the equivariant covering type of some classes of $G$-spaces based on the multiplicative structure of various generalized cohomology theories.

+{\bf Thanks.} The final form of this work was shaped during the workshop "Some problems of Applied \& Computational Topology" which was held 05.03.2023 - 11.03.2023 in the B{\c{e}}dlewo Conference Center.
+The authors would like to express their thanks to the authorities of Banach Center for giving them an opportunity to organize this meeting.